fishjam-dev/fishjam-docs/docs/getting_started/peers/webrtc.md

 * `WEBRTC_USED` - has to be `true` if WebRTC peers will be used
 * `INTEGRATED_TURN_IP` - the IP address, on which TURN servers will listen.
 By default set to `127.0.0.1`.
-When running Jellyfish via Docker, this MUST be set to real (non-loopback) address, even for local tests.
+When running Jellyfish via Docker, this MUST be set to a real (non-loopback) address, even for local tests.
 * `INTEGRATED_TURN_PORT_RANGE` - port range, where UDP TURN will try to open ports.
 By default set to `50000-59999`.
 The bigger the range is, the more users server will be able to handle.
 Useful when not using the `--network=host` option to limit the UDP ports